sankalp-s/MSC_Thesis/Player_Inputs/Scripts/Combining_sessions/README.md

 8. **Saving Filtered Dataset**: The filtered dataset, free from instances solely characterized by forward movement, is saved as a new .npy file for further analysis or training.

-By removing instances solely characterized by forward movement, the script aims to enhance the dataset's suitability for multi-output multiclass classification tasks, ensuring accurate model learning.

 ## Usage

 To use the script: